ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 Summary
 -------

-A node is an independent processes that handles a specific task, such as reading sensor data, processing an algorithm, or driving a motor.
+A node is an independent processes that handles a specific task.
-The behavior of nodes is configured using parameters.
+The behaviour of nodes is configured using parameters.
 Nodes advertise their presence and establish connections with other compatible nodes through the discovery process.
 Nodes communicate with each other using interfaces.

 Nodes
 -----
-A node is a unit of computation in a ROS graph.
-Nodes are the fundamental building blocks of a ROS system.
+Nodes are the fundamental building blocks of a ROS system and represent units of computation in a ROS graph.
-Each node is an independent processes that handles a specific task, such as reading sensor data, processing an algorithm, or driving a motor.
+Each node is an independent process that handles a specific task, such as reading sensor data, processing an algorithm, or driving a motor.
 Nodes can function as:

 * A publisher to deliver data to other nodes.